ispc/ispc/docs/ispc_for_gen.rst

 The behavior of ``ISPCRT`` can be configured using the following environment
 variables:

-* ``ISPCRT_USE_ZEBIN`` - use experimental Level Zero API native binary format.
+* ``ISPCRT_USE_ZEBIN`` - use experimental L0 native binary format.
-  Unlike SPIRV files, zebin files are not portable between different GPU types.
+  Unlike SPIR-V files, zebin files are not portable between different GPU types.

 * ``ISPCRT_IGC_OPTIONS`` - ``ISPCRT`` is using an Intel® Graphics Compiler (IGC) to produce binary code that can be executed on the GPU. ``ISPCRT`` allows